 Should You Use Scrubs and Masks for Acne?

 There's no need to slather your face in day-glo green or mud and scare off all the neighborhood kids.
 Experts say masks and scrubs do little, if anything, to improve acne.
-A gentle, non-abrasive cleanser that's formulated for your skin type (oily, dry, or combination) will do a lot more to keep your face pimple-free than some overpriced Dead Sea mud mask.
+A gentle, non-abrasive cleanser that's formulated for your skin type (oily, dry, or combination) will do a lot more to keep your face pimple-free.
+A product such as the Sonic Cleansing System can gently exfoliate your skin without irritating it.

 Acne-Friendly Aftershave Lotions